robulouski/voidy-bootstrap/README.rst

   files to be loaded.
 They will be referenced at the bottom of ``base.html``, after any default script files.

+``CDN_DICT``
+  Allows to override the CDNs for the used JS libraries.
+The dictionary must include the keys bootstrap, jquery and awesome.
+It defaults to the cdnjs.com public CDN because that CDN provides all the libraries, is popular and supports IPv6.

 ``ARCHIVES_URL``
   URL of archives page.
 Default is ``archives.html``.
 If you're modifying ``ARCHIVES_SAVE_AS`` in your pelicanconf.py then you'll probably need to